psosera/ttap/data-structures-labs/src/testing-frameworks.md

 You have certainly written tests in other programming languages, but perhaps in an ad hoc fashion.
 One of the niceties of Java is its strong support for testing through the [JUnit testing framework](https://junit.org/junit5/) for _unit testing_ and the [Jqwik library](https://jqwik.net/) for _property-based testing_.
-Not only are the libraries robust, but there is also deep integration of these frameworks into Java IDEs such as NetBeans and VSCode.
+Not only are the libraries robust, but there is also deep integration of these frameworks into Java IDEs such as VSCode.
 This makes test development, execution, and monitoring painless... dare, I say, joyful, in Java!

 ## Part 1: Git and Github